Wednesday, 21 June 2017

 Having crossed the highway, we took a small road under the railway line and followed our noses towards the west, at first through farmland, then beside a pinewood, and finally on a wheel track in a deciduous forest, which was deliciously cool as long as it lasted.

-We crossed a bridge over the howling A39, known as the Autoroute Verte (although it looked anything but green to us) and came out of the trees near the village of the Grands-Cours, its few houses strung out along the D996.
+We crossed a bridge over the howling A39, which was known as the Autoroute Verte, although it looked anything but green to us, and came out of the trees near the village of the Grands-Cours, its few houses strung out along the D996.

 After crossing the highway we pressed on, picking our way through a maze of country lanes until we came to an intersection.

 Straight ahead was the direct way to Montrevel, our destination, but to our right there was a village, Étrez, with a possible bar.
 It would mean two extra kilometres of walking but we decided to risk it.

 Half an hour later we arrived at Étrez and it looked bad.